Craft Projects

 Photo credit: Pinterest

-Most Perler bead starter buckets come with a star shaped pegboard which is perfect to make this simple dog pattern.
+Most Perler bead starter buckets come with a star-shaped pegboard which is perfect to make this simple dog pattern.

 7. Black Dog Perler Pattern

-Photo credit: Bracelet Book
+Photo credit: pmankin on Bracelet Book

 They say black cats bring you bad luck.
 What about black dogs?